ocaml/dune/doc/tests.rst

 that you can focus on the tests themselves and not bother with setting up with various test frameworks.

 In this section, we will explain the workflow to deal with tests in dune.
 In particular we will see how to run the testsuite of a project, how to describe your tests to dune and how to promote tests result as expectation.

-We distinguish two kinds of tests: inline tests and custom tests.
-Inline tests are usually written directly inside the ml files of a library.
-They are the easiest to work with and usually requires nothing more than writing ``(inline_tests)`` inside your library stanza.
-Custom tests consist on executing an executable and sometimes do something afterwards, such as diffing its output.
+We distinguish three kinds of tests:

+* inline tests - written directly inside the ml files of a library

+* custom tests - run an executable, possibly followed by an action such as diffing the produced output.

+* cram tests - expect tests written in cram_ style.

 Running tests
 =============